 One California court has stated:

-It is not enough that the death or injury should be unexpected or unforeseen, but there must be some element of unexpectedness in the preceding act or occurrence which leads to the death.3
+It is not enough that the death or injury should be unexpected or unforeseen, but there must be some element of unexpectedness in the preceding act or occurrence that leads to the death.3

 Some causes of accidental deaths include: